dmccreary/ekg-book/docs/intro/about-this-book.md

 ## Part 3: Case Studies
 Part 3 is a deep dive into the most important case studies that help EKGs get launched.
 Getting your first project off the ground successfully is critical for EKG success.

+## Part 4: Promoting EKGs
+This section contains material to help you explain what EKGs are to your non-technical staff.
+It includes lessons on storytelling, metaphors and strategies to overcome objectives